We know that managing teams and projects can get quite challenging, whether you’re a beginner or not.

 “If you overwork your high performers, you will lose them because they start to resent the fact that they’re doing more.
 If you’re taking away work from people who are slower, they will lose interest.“

 So, a skilled project manager doesn’t neglect individual factors when distributing tasks, as they have a significant impact on the team’s overall motivation and performance.

 If you’re not exactly sure which task will suit what team member — here is what you can do about it:

 - Encourage open team communication, to figure out preferences and what motivates individuals to work,

-- Be actually interested to hear more about individual team members,
+- Learn more about individual team members,

 - Involve your team in the planning process — it helps in establishing trust, and

 - Encourage independence, e.g. — let team members pick their own tasks.